How Distributed is Distributed Management or Can Too Many Cooks Spoil the Broth? by John Day

 Let us look at the opportunities for decentralized management:

 There is potential here for a new form of autonomic behavior.
 Drawing on the nervous system analogy for ganglia.
 Decentralized strategies have a tendency to be good at finding local optima but not global optima.
 There might be strategies where the Agents or subsets of Agents could improve the health of the network by optimizing across DIFs to achieve more global optima.
 Also, for some networks, it may be the case that portions of the network need to undergo complex configuration changes in real time.
-All of these might be better coordinated by a ganglia function operating among one or more Agents.
+All of these might be better coordinated by a ganglia function operating autonomically among one or more Agents.

 One interesting conjecture would be, can different parts of a large network sense the conditions for a configuration change and act independently without causing instabilities?
 However, there will be issues to resolve about what happens at the boundaries if adjoining areas do not perceive the same conditions, etc.

-- Fault Management - is actually a management system with a small management domain, i.e. the equipment (or parts thereof) being diagnosed and hopefully repaired remotely.
+- Fault Management - is actually a management DAF with a small management domain, i.e. the equipment (or parts thereof) being diagnosed and hopefully repaired remotely.
 This pretty much has to be a traditional centralized management system.

-All in all, this will be a ‘big data’ problem.
+This will be a ‘big data’ problem.
 Large amounts of data collected in the network will have to be analyzed and interpreted.
 This information is then reviewed by all participants (or their representatives) to determine whether policies in the DIFs need to be modified, or if there are upcoming events that will required changes in configuration and/or policies.

 These decisions can be made by a consensus process of some sort.
 However, this level of decision making will require a degree of expertise.
 The decisions being made here are not direct, but indirect.
 They are modifying the management of the network, not its control.
 If any modifications are approved, they can be activated in the next configuration update.
 (Care will have to be given to the order this is done in.)

 Basically, it would appear that Coordination is the center of decentralized management.
 It also appears that a considerable amount of the centralized functions can be made automatic.
+But fundamentally, the real effectiveness of network management has to rely on a strong foundation in the network architecture.

 For application management, of course, the DIFs associated with the DAF.
 (We assume that ISPs, etc. would tend to provide certain ‘vanilla’ QoS-cubes.
 (Some research is probably needed on what these would look like.)
 Then DAF designs might have DIFs that use these ‘vanilla’ services and augment them to be specific to the needs of their DAF.
 As for DAF management itself, I would foresee that the basic RIB, Configuration, Event, and Fault machinery would be largely the same.
 But we do need to explore what other DAF commonalities can be exploited.